Al Martino: Career

 The record's success led to a deal with Capitol Records, and he released three more singles: "Take My Heart", "Rachel", and "When You're Mine" through 1953, all of which hit the U.S. top 40.
 However, his success also attracted the attention of the Mafia, which bought out Martino's management contract and ordered him to pay $75,000 as a safeguard for their investment.
 After making a down-payment to appease them, he moved to Britain.
 His popularity allowed him to continue to perform and record successfully in the UK, headlining at the London Palladium and having six further British chart hits in the period up to 1955, including "Now" and "Wanted".
 However, his work received no exposure back in the US.

-In 1958, thanks to the intervention of a family friend, Martino was allowed to return to the U.S. and resume his recording career, but he faced difficulties in re-establishing himself, especially with the arrival of rock and roll.
-In 1959, Martino signed with 20th Fox Records; his deal scored him two albums, and four singles released, none of which was a major hit.
-The success of his 1962 album The Exciting Voice of Al Martino secured him a new contract with Capitol, and was followed by a mostly Italian-language album, The Italian Voice of Al Martino, which featured his version of the then internationally popular song "Al Di Là".
+In 1958, after the intervention of a family friend, Martino was allowed to return to the U.S. and resume his recording career, but he faced difficulties in re-establishing himself, especially with the arrival of rock and roll.
+In 1959, Martino signed with 20th Century Fox Records; his deal scored him two albums, and four singles released, none of which was a major hit.
+The success of his 1962 album The Exciting Voice of Al Martino secured him a new contract with Capitol, and was followed by a mostly Italian-language album, The Italian Voice of Al Martino, which featured his version of the then internationally popular song "Al di là".
 He also made several high-profile television appearances, helping to re-establish his visibility.

 In 1963, he had his biggest U.S. chart success with "I Love You Because", a cover of Leon Payne's 1950 country music hit.
 Arranged by Belford Hendricks, Martino's version went to number three on the U.S. Billboard Hot 100 chart, and number one on the Easy Listening chart.
 The album of the same name went top 10 in the Billboard 200.
 Martino had four other U.S. top 10 hits in 1963 and 1964 — "Painted, Tainted Rose" (1963), "I Love You More and More Every Day", "Tears and Roses", and "Silver Bells" (all 1964).
 He also sang the title song for the 1964 film, Hush, Hush, Sweet Charlotte.
 One of his biggest hits was "Spanish Eyes", achieving several gold and platinum discs for sales.
 Recorded in 1965, the song reached number five on the UK Singles chart when reissued in 1973.
 The song, with a tune by Bert Kaempfert originally titled "Moon Over Naples", is among the 50 most-played songs worldwide.